 What do we mean?

 With separate CRM and eQMS, data about customer commitments is accessible to sales but not to other stakeholders.
-It’s expensive, often laborious and slow, to get and share information from your CRM.
-Customer expectations can get missed, leading to complaints or even the loss of a customer.
+It’s expensive, often laborious and slow, to obtain information from your CRM.
+Customer expectations can get missed, leading to complaints or loss of a customer.

-With connected CRM and eQMS, data about customer commitments is accessible to internal stakeholders.
-This approach helps your company respond to customer complaints, and is an improvement on separate systems and data.
+With connected CRM and eQMS, data about customer commitments is accessible to other stakeholders.
+After investing in mapping between systems and an integration, it’s possible for customer expectations to be shared with other stakeholders.
+This approach helps your company respond to customer complaints, and is an improvement over separate systems and data.

 Whether your company has one or 10,000 customers, understanding and delivering to expectations is key to satisfaction.